SQL Server Database Migration Steps and Types

 preview data items

-9. Afterward, press the Export button from the software GUI.
+9. Afterward, press the Export button from the software GUI for SQL Server migration.

 sql server database migration step by step